RaghavSingal2002/dumroo-ai-assignment/README.md

 # Dumroo.ai - AI Developer Assignment

-This project implements an AI-powered chat system for the Dumroo Admin Panel[cite: 3, 6].
+This project implements an AI-powered chat system for the Dumroo Admin Panel.
 It allows admins to ask natural language questions about student data, with a critical feature: **Role-Based Access Control (RBAC)**.

 The system enforces RBAC by filtering the dataset *before* it is passed to the AI agent, ensuring an admin can only access data within their assigned scope (e.g., their specific grade or region).